 As far as Tracey Parrish is concerned, there’s no room for excuses.
 Growing up in Omaha, Nebraska, Tracey said her parents, and a close-knit community where almost everyone was called “auntie” and “uncle,” showed her the meaning of hard work.

-“I learned really early if I wanted something, I needed to go get it,” Parrish said.
+“I learned really early if I wanted something, I needed to go get it,” Tracey said.
 “I’m not a victim of circumstances.
 I’m not a victim of the past.”

 She wouldn’t be a victim of Alaska’s weather either.
 She arrived in Anchorage for the first time to visit her father in the middle of a snowstorm.

 “All we saw was snow, snow, snow, and it really did look like the cartoons that we used to watch at Christmas, and I was just in awe.
 I couldn’t speak.”

 It may have been one of the few times Tracey was speechless.
 Living in Alaska since 1980, her bold and confident personality has helped her build a business as an insurance agent and agency owner.
 Building that business connected her to another beloved community that she takes pride in working with.
 With a smile, Tracey said she feels like she’s insured just about every Black person in the state, but in reality her work is more about helping people in general.